AdiIRC/apiv2/docs/tutorial/README.md

 ## Resources

 Besides these tutorials you should also be aware of the official [Documentation](https://adiirc.github.io/apiv2/generated) and the [Wiki](https://dev.adiirc.com/projects/adiirc/wiki).
-You can also ask questions in the official irc support channel [#adiirc-api](irc://chat.freenode.net/#AdiIRC-api)
+You can also ask questions in the official irc support channel on freenode [#adiirc-api](irc://chat.freenode.net/#AdiIRC-api)

 # Tutorials